Click2code/apache-spark-test/README.md

 __TL;DR:__
 First do a __combine-before-shuffle__ step, then the shuffle (transfer), as the shuffle _cannot_ be prevented.

-Shuffle occurs to transfer all data with the same key to the same worker node.
+As you know, Resilient __Distributed__ Datasets are all about partitioning your data across multiple nodes as the dataset is too big to fit on a single node.
+Spark partitions your data across multiple nodes, this causes data to be not in one place.
+Shuffling is related to partitioning and occurs when an action mandates that data should be on the same node when eg. Spark needs to sort the data.
+Shuffling (the transfer of data) occurs when it is time to transfer all data with the same key to the same worker node.

 For example, imagine that `mydata.csv` is read by a number of worker node that each read (a part) of the csv file and will hold that part of the data in memory, `mydata.csv` has been partitioned: